 Commercially published books do not constitute the totality of Africa’s written heritage.
 For theses, dissertations, conferences, research reports, and any other “grey literature” or “archive”, NENA offers its service of creating, hosting and disseminating African archive collections.
 In 2020, a first fund of the influential Egyptian economist Samir Amin, has been open for free consultation.

 Places of culture and knowledge for the people of Africa

 The ultimate goal remains the accessibility and reading of African works.
 Digital is not everything and there is still room for traditional libraries.
-So NENA offers its service of setting up physical libraries with its computerized catalogue.
+NENA offers its service of setting up physical libraries with its computerized catalogue.
 In 2018, NENA inaugurated the People’s Development Library in Dakar with its partners.
-Some 5,000 documents have been catalogued there, and the layout was designed and built.
+Some 5,000 documents have been catalogued, and the layout was designed and built.
 A multimedia room was set up with eBook readers and online access to NENA’s digital libraries.

 African scholarly publishing made easy